Which city is cheaper, Seattle or New Orleans?

 Seattle gets a good bit of rain this time of year.
 It rains a lot this time of the year in New Orleans.
 New Orleans usually gets around the same amount of rain in January as Seattle.
 New Orleans gets 5.2 inches (131 mm) of rain, while Seattle receives 5.4 inches (136 mm) of rain this time of the year.

 The spring attracts plenty of travelers to both New Orleans and Seattle.
+Many travelers come to New Orleans for the activities around the city.
 Also, many visitors come to Seattle in the spring for the beaches, the activities around the city, and the natural beauty.

 In April, New Orleans is generally much warmer than Seattle.
-Temperatures in New Orleans average around 68°F (20°C), and Seattle stays around 51°F (11°C).
+Daily temperatures in New Orleans average around 68°F (20°C), and Seattle fluctuates around 51°F (11°C).

 People are often attracted to the plentiful sunshine in Seattle this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives more sunshine than Seattle during spring.
 New Orleans gets 254 hours of sunny skies, while Seattle receives 212 hours of full sun in the spring.